Study smarter with Fiveable

 Some crusades never reached the Holy Land at all, revealing how political and economic pressures could redirect religious campaigns entirely.

-• Venetian debt forced crusaders to attack the Christian city of Zara, resulting in papal excommunication of the entire army
+• Venetian debt forced crusaders to attack the Christian city of Zara (modern Zadar, Croatia) to pay for their transport, resulting in Pope Innocent III excommunicating the entire army

-• Sack of Constantinople (1204) destroyed the Byzantine capital and established the Latin Empire—a Catholic state on Orthodox territory
+• Byzantine political intrigue then drew the crusaders to Constantinople, where a disputed succession offered a pretext for intervention.
+The Sack of Constantinople (1204) devastated the Byzantine capital and established the Latin Empire, a Catholic state imposed on Orthodox territory

 Children's Crusade (1212)

-• Popular movement of young people and poor adults believed divine intervention would succeed where military force had failed
+• This popular movement of young people and poor adults was driven by the belief that divine intervention would succeed where military force had failed

-• Demonstrated mass religious fervor among common people and the apocalyptic expectations that crusading rhetoric generated
+• The episode demonstrated mass religious fervor among common people and the apocalyptic expectations that crusading rhetoric generated beyond the nobility

 Crusades Through Diplomacy